offerre/offerre/README.md

 <br>

 - 👋 Hi, I’m Thanawat Juijamrad, You can call me TJ for short.
-- 👀 I’m interested in android application development.
+- 👀 I’m interested in mobile application development.
 - 🌱 I’m currently learning kotlin language and about clean achitecture.
 - 💞️ I’m looking to collaborate on some good team and improve my develop skill.
 - 📨 offerre@hotmail.com